 Is the Vanguard Endeavor HD 82A the best Mid-Range Spotting Scope for birdwatching?

 I wanted to purchase a telescope for use in resuming a birdwatching hobby, and last bought a telescope around 30 years ago.
-So researched what was the best scope to go for without spending hundreds and hundreds of pounds on a scope with only marginal differences.
+So researched what was the best scope or binoculars to go for without spending hundreds and hundreds of pounds on kit with only marginal differences.

 I found that the Vanguard Endeavor HD 82A Spotting Scope came out with superb reviews on many websites and only had one real competitor in the mid-range categories, which was a brand that I had not heard of.
 So, I opted for the Vanguard scope and have not been disappointed with it at all.
 In fact, I am delighted with it.